-Osteonecrosis, also known as bone death, is the deterioration of bones and usually affects joints.
+Osteonecrosis, the medical term for bone death, is the deterioration of bones and usually affects joints.
+But who’s at risk of this disease and how is it treated?

 Though the disease is uncommon, approximately 10,000 to 20,000 cases are diagnosed each year in the United States.
 Most cases affect men and women from 30 to 50 years old.

-Jay R. Lieberman, MD, professor and chair of the USC Department of Orthopaedic Surgery at the Keck School of Medicine of USC and one of the world’s few experts in osteonecrosis, explained that osteonecrosis affects the area where bones connect to the joints, usually in the shoulder, hip, knee or ankle.
+Jay R. Lieberman, MD, professor and chair of the USC Department of Orthopaedic Surgery at the Keck School of Medicine of USC and an expert in osteonecrosis, explains that the condition affects the area where bones connect to the joints, usually in the shoulder, hip, knee or ankle.

 Call for an Appointment